digital-science/dimcli/docs/_sources/readme.md.txt

 ## Authentication

-After installation it's **strongly advised to create a configuration file** with your Dimensions account credentials.
-This can be done only once, and it'll save you from having to type in credentials each time you use Dimcli.
+After installation it's **strongly advised to create a configuration file** containing your Dimensions account credentials.
+This can be done only once and it'll save you from having to type in credentials each time you use Dimcli.
 E.g.

 ```
 >>> import dimcli
 >>> dimcli.login() # config file is picked up automatically
 ```

-If you can't create a configuration file you can explicitly provide log in credentials as follows (see also the [Python section](#dimcli-as-a-python-module) for more options).
+If you can't create a configuration file you can explicitly provide log in credentials as follows (see also the [Dimcli as a Python module](#dimcli-as-a-python-module) section for more options).

 ```
 >>> import dimcli